Dr. Anu Bajaj FAQs

 A little planning helps a lot with eye-area recovery.
 Helpful steps include:

-- Clearing your schedule for early healing
+- Clearing your schedule for early healing (bruising and swelling can last for 1-2 weeks)

 - Having cold compresses and recovery supplies ready